NoveroResearch/tragediy/README.md

 ### Output:

  * `ring_track_clean.svg` this file is the full sized track.
 If you own a big enough printer you could just print this.
- * `ring_track_annotated.svg` basically the same file as above put it shows at which point readings are expected.
+ * `ring_track_annotated.svg` basically the same file as above but it shows at which point readings are expected.
  * `ring_location-table.*` these files allow to programmatically map vehicle readings to coordinates.
  * `ring_track_XxY.svg` these files are the tiles you could use for printing on a normal printer and glue together aferwards.
 How many of those files you get depends on the selected paper size.